Crete hero image

 • Lodging in heritage hotels, monastery guesthouses (when available), and coastal resorts with meeting rooms.

-• AV support for beach or monastery worship, compliance for offerings, and cultural etiquette briefings.
+• AV support for beach or monastery worship, offering compliance guidance, and cultural etiquette briefings.

 • Service opportunities in agroforestry, refugee ministry, arts collectives, and coastal conservation.